2314772/CS220AU-DP/README.md

 ## Log
+2023-11-08

+2023-11-05 began thinking about presentation, started making a powerpoint

 2023-11-03 content production seminar, beginning to think about presentation concepts

 2023-11-02 coming up with and brainstormimg/mindmapping ideas for my research question